 |

-2-2.
-Skin Effect: The resistance of ordinary conductors, although often considered to be negligible, actually increases drastically with frequency.
-This is due to an inductive phenomenon known as the skin effect; which arises because the current flowing on the surface of a conductor prevents the magnetic field associated with the current from penetrating into the body of the conductor.
-Since a current always has a magnetic field associated with it; the result is that the current becomes more and more concentrated at the surface of the conductor as the frequency is increased [2] 3][4][5].
-From a radio engineering point of view, the major consequence of the skin effect is that the high-frequency AC resistance of wires and other low-resistance conductors is much greater than the DC resistance.
-This phenomenon is the principal cause of energy loss in transmission lines and antenna wires, and must therefore be taken into account when maximising the efficiency of RF power-transmission equipment.
-The variation of resistance with frequency for a conductor is a function of its conductivity and its magnetic permeability, both of which will be defined in the discussion which follows: |
+2. Skin Effect: The resistance of ordinary conductors, although often considered to be negligible, increases drastically with frequency.
+This is due to a phenomenon known as the skin effect; which arises because the conduction current at the surface of a conductor prevents the associated magnetic field from penetrating into the body of the conductor.
+Since a current always has a magnetic field associated with it; the result is that the current becomes more and more concentrated at the surface as the frequency is increased [2]-[5].
+From a radio engineering point of view, the major consequence of the skin effect is that the high-frequency resistance of wires and other low-resistance conductors is much greater than the DC resistance.
+This phenomenon is the principal cause of energy loss in transmission lines, antenna wires and coils, and must therefore be taken into account when maximising the efficiency of RF power-transmission equipment.
+The variation of resistance with frequency for a conductor is a function of its conductivity and its magnetic permeability, both of which will be defined in the discussion to follow. |

 For a resistor or conductor of uniform composition carrying a